 The Head is normally available for urgent problems but it is helpful if you can make a prior appointment, as school days are naturally busy and full.
-We encourage all parents to speak to the class teacher first, then if necessary the appropriate Assistant Head or Deputy Head before making an appointment with the Head teacher.
+We encourage all parents to speak to the class teacher first, then if necessary the appropriate Assistant Head before making an appointment with the Head teacher.